Nutrition Sciences

 Peterson, Courtney, Associate Professor, 2016, Ph.D.
 (Harvard)

-Rivers, Carleton, Assistant Professor and Director, Dietetic Internship Track, 2016, RDN, MS (UAB)
+Rivers, Carleton, Assistant Professor and Director, Nutrition and Dietetics Certificate, 2016, RDN, MS (UAB)

-Smith, Daniel, Assistant Professor, 2010, PhD (University of Virginia), The interaction of diet and metabolism in relationship to aging and disease; obesity, calorie restriction, brown adipose tissue
+Smith, Daniel, Associate Professor, 2010, PhD (University of Virginia), The interaction of diet and metabolism in relationship to aging and disease; obesity, calorie restriction, brown adipose tissue

 Wyatt, Holly, Professor and Vice Chair for Clinical Programs, 2019, M.D.
 (Baylor College of Medicine)